IP127000/openVLA-Qwen/README_cn.md

 ```
 ## Acknowledgements

-I would like to express our gratitude to the following repositories:
+I would like to express my gratitude to the following repositories:

 - [OpenVLA](https://github.com/openvla/openvla) - For providing the core structure and functionality that inspired OpenVLA-Qwen.
 - [LLaVA_OpenVLA](https://github.com/Darren-greenhand/LLaVA-Next) - For his contribution to data preprocessing techniques.